name-ethnicity-classifier/nec-experiments/model_configurations/14_nationalities_and_else_model/description.md

 # this model classifies 21 nationalities and the "else" category

 ## | inputs:
- - must contain first and last name and can contain one or multiple middle names
+ - must contain first and last name and can contain multiple middle names
  - only the 26 letters of the standard latin alphabet and spaces allowed

 #